pforret/jekyll.forret.com/_posts/2005/2005-11-24-google-toppers-pick-your-title-carefully.md

 Some remarks up front:

   * Keep in mind that [Google has indexed something like 15 billion pages](http://google.blognewschannel.com/index.php/archives/2005/01/23/google-at-how-many-billion-9-11/) so the theoretical walhalla of search results would be: `#1 of about 15.000.000.000 pages`.
-Impossible to reach of course (expect if Google would allow to search for the character &#8220;.&#8221; in an URL, e.g.) &#8211; but let&#8217;s see how close we get.
+Impossible to reach of course (expect if Google would allow to search for the character &#8220;.&#8221; in an URL, e.g.) &#8211; but let's see how close we get.
   * Search term combinations with e.g. the word &#8220;blog&#8221; will always be smaller than 512,000,000 since that is the # of pages in Google for &#8220;[blog](http://www.google.com/search?q=blog)&#8220;.
   * Sometimes the # of results for a query with 2 words returns less results that a query with the same 2 and 1 extra word.
 Does not make sense, but there results might come from 2 different servers/stat versions/indexes.
   * All results below are subject to change.
 You might do the same query now and get another #1 or another total.
-It&#8217;s normal, Google is a huge beast that is always on the move.
+It's normal, Google is a huge beast that is always on the move.

 ### Google Toppers Game